-The All-University Jazz Ensemble was initially started to provide Music Education students the opportunity to perform music written specifically for the Big Band but also to learn how to organize, rehearse, and develop their own Big Bands once they themselves are music teachers.
+The AUJE was initially started to provide Music Education students the opportunity to perform music written specifically for the Big Band but also to learn how to organize, rehearse, and develop their own Big Bands once they themselves are music teachers.

 Who Can Join

-The ensemble is not strictly limited to Music Education majors, but its primary membership and focus is for music educators.
+The ensemble is not strictly limited to Music Education majors.
 Current membership includes students from all parts of the department and University, including performance and composition majors.

-Rehearsals are held on Tuesday evenings from 7-9pm in room 779 of the Education Building (35 West 4th Street).
+Rehearsals are held live on Tuesday evenings from 7-9pm.
+Due to COVID restrictions, this semester the group has been scaled down to a small combo and will be meeting weekly in the Dolan Recording Studio (35 West 4th Street, 6th floor).
+Thus, students will have the advantage of being recorded every session.
 There is a dedicated drum set (no cymbals) at our disposal, and we are able to use guitar and bass amps from the Music Tech program as well.
 Woodwind players are expected to double (e.g., flute, clarinet) as needed, along with the saxophone part they play.
 Brass players are expected to bring mutes and other doubles (e.g., flugelhorn) as required.

 Performances and Concerts

 The ensemble was invited to perform at the International Society of Music Education (ISME) 30th World Conference in Thessaloniki, Greece, in 2012.
-The ensemble has also participated in Big Band festivals such as the Wilton Big Band Symposium, in which Professor Breaux served as a clinician.
-The ensemble seeks to perform music ranging from the origins of the Big Band to music written by modern composers, performers, and students of the ensemble as well.
+The ensemble has also participated in Big Band festivals such as the Wilton Big Band Symposium.
+With Professor Sanabria, the ensemble seeks to perform music ranging from the origins of the Latin jazz community, from Big Band to music written by modern composers, performers, and students of the ensemble as well.